 Right after you have chosen your Linux distribution, the very next question that comes to your mind is what desktop environment am I going to use?
-This was not a problem if you have used windows or mac; you do not have the choice at all!
+It was not a problem if you have used windows or mac; you do not have the choice at all!
 Linux gives you the freedom and the sweet trouble of which one to choose from many Linux Desktop Environments.
 Let’s see if we can help you here.

 Top 12 Linux Desktop Environments: Finding the Best One

-One thing we need to clarify before we proceed, not all desktop environment will work out of the box in all distribution.
+One thing we need to clarify before we proceed, not all desktop environments will work out of the box in all distribution.
 Why??
 Because sometimes developers do not target all distributions and skip testing on distros other than their selected few.
 For example, Cinnamon is only supported on Linux Mint.
 That does not mean you can not make that DE work on your non-mint system.
-Most probably you can, but you may need to go through additional pain to fix things if any trouble arises.
+Most probably, you can, but you may need to go through additional pain to fix things if any trouble arises.

 Okay, enough talking.
 Let’s go to the central business.